n-white/oscarData/README.md

 My approach follows three steps:

-1. Gather the list of winners for every year (title, year and detailUrl) with a GET request to 'http://oscars.yipitdata.com/'
+1. Gather the list of winners for every year (Title, Year and Detail URL) with a GET request to 'http://oscars.yipitdata.com/'
 2. Iterate through the list of winners and make a GET request to the winner's "Detail URL" to obtain the budget
 3. Scrub various edge cases of the budget (brackets, foreign currency conversions, etc.)